University of Gloucestershire

 - PGCE bursaries and funding information

-Across the three campuses, University of Gloucestershire students learn in state-of-the-art facilities using industry-standard equipment.
+Across our three campuses, University of Gloucestershire students learn in state-of-the-art facilities using industry-standard equipment.

 Gloucestershire is alive with an eclectic mix of events.
 Socialise, watch sport, enjoy live events and attend over 45 festivals a year, from poetry to science, literature and one of the world’s most famous horse racing festivals.
 The Cotswolds is right on the doorstep, a place to relax, explore or seek out an adrenaline kick – from snowboarding and water sports to mountain biking and paintballing.